Hot Springs, North Carolina, Appalachian Trail

 June 1, Wednesday From Gonzo!s Appalachian Trail journal

-We stopped for lunch at Spring Mountain Shelter, and later for ice cream at Allen's Gap, where a small gas station with minimal supplies could be found next to the trail.
-Jim and I each had a pint of ice cream and then bought a can of beef stew for tonight's meal.
+We stopped for lunch at Spring Mountain Shelter, where I found the shelter register basically full and decided to pack it out.
+(See all the register entries from this great journal by clicking here.)
+Later we stopped for ice cream at Allen's Gap, where a small gas station with minimal supplies could be found next to the trail.
+Jim and I each had a pint of ice cream and then bought a can of beef stew for our meal.
 Along with the soda carried out of Hot Springs, the stew would provided another enjoyable meal.
 We reached Little Laurel Shelter before 4 pm, and discovered that this shelter came with an old used mattress.
 Even if the shelter roof did not leak, the mattress seemed to have taken on a musty, grungy odor and appearance that did not deter Jim from wanting to use it's added padding to comfort his body for the night.

 It rained on and off this morning, but was sunny after lunch.
 This happens quite often.
 Cool and breezy this evening.